umasubra/ExcelJsDocumentation/resources/range.md

 ### Get Range Worksheet

-Get Worksheet object of the current Range.
+Gets the worksheet that contains the current range.

 #### Syntax
 ```js